The Waddle and Cluck is an Amazon Associate. We earn a commission for qualifying purchases.

 Location Considerations

 When deciding where to house your baby birds, choose a spot that will work well as they grow.
 Make sure they will have adequate ventilation, protection from predators, and easy access to the outdoors when they are old enough.
 An existing shed, garage or barn can often be modified to accommodate them.
-You can also use a specialty brooder designed just for baby poultry.
+You can also use a specialty brooder designed just for baby poultry to create a chick brooding area.

 For the first few weeks when they are unable to regulate their own body temperature, it’s ideal to keep baby chicks and ducklings somewhere indoors that will stay warm and draft-free at all times.
 A basement, mudroom, bathroom or laundry room tends to work nicely.
 Just clear out enough floor space for their initial brooder setup.
 Then plan to move them to a larger, more permanent coop and run outside after 4-6 weeks when their feathers come in or when temperatures are right.